GhostFoxOfficial/Log4Java/README.md

 - ## Now KivyAI is implemented!
 Now launcher has an AI that soon will get full access to launcher (change settings, and more).
-Check [KivyAI](https://github.com/SprinklekitOfficial/KivyAI) and README.txt for more info on setting up, etc.
+Check [KivyAI](https://github.com/SprinklekitOfficial/KivyAI) and README.txt for more info on setting up, etc. (You can build your own AI for your launcher if you forked).